markedjs/marked/docs/EXTENSION_TYPES.md

   }
 };

-// Using the TokenizerAndRendererExtension marked.use({
+// Using the SyntaxExtension
+marked.use({
-  extensions: [customExtension] // This is a MarkedExtension with TokenizerAndRendererExtensions });
+  extensions: [customExtension] // This is a MarkedExtension with SyntaxExtensions });
 ```